 ✔ Data flowing across diverse channels and pipelines are monitored in real-time, alerting users in the case of potential breakdowns.

 ✔ Analytical tool and platform expenditures are tracked and validated.

 ✔ Data reconciliation and schema drift issues are solved to combat data errors.

 ✔ A 360-degree view into the quality of data that is required across the organizational infrastructure (such as Data Engineers, Architects, Analysts, CDOs, etc.).

 Acceldata is the market leader in enterprise data observability.
 With Acceldata’s multi-layered data observability solution, enterprises gain comprehensive insights into their data stack to improve data quality, pipeline reliability, compute performance, and spend efficiency.

-Acceldata's solutions have been embraced by global enterprises, such as Oracle, PubMatic, PhonePe (Walmart), Verisk, Dun & Bradstreet, DBS, and many more.
+Acceldata's solutions have been embraced by global enterprises, such as Oracle, PubMatic, PhonePe (Walmart), Verisk, Dun & Bradstreet, and many more.
 To learn more about our solutions and how we can help you take control of your data systems, get in touch with us today.